angelahuang3/onlineStore/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-1. run rails db:seed to put data into database
+1. run rails db:seed to put data into the database
 2. run rails db:migrate to manage changes in the database schema
 3. run rails server to start the server